Hjaltesorgenfrei/Vulkanologi/README.md

 `entt::registry::create` probably needs to happen with a lock.
 Deletion of a entity should happen by adding a deletion tag which are then deleted by a single system later, as it modifies all components on an entity.

+#### Another way to thread safety

+Possible using `Others<...>` (and maybe renaming it) could work for everything else the system access.
+So if it creates and deletes entities, it be possible to just use registry as the type it access in Others.

 ### Parallel system

 Each system could also be parallelized as they only operate on a single entity.